 The executive directors of Cognition are responsible for the day-to-day management of the Group.
-The Group currently has three executive directors: Rob Fedder, Pieter Scholtz and Graham Groenewaldt.
+Throughout the year, the Group had three executive directors: Rob Fedder, Pieter Scholtz and Graham Groenewaldt (now retired from the Board of Cognition Holdings but remains a director of Foneworx and BMi Research).